Yours Truly, Johnny Dollar: Original run

 As originally conceived, Johnny Dollar was a smart, tough, wisecracking detective who tossed silver-dollar tips to waiters and bellhops.
 Dick Powell starred in the audition show, recorded in 1948, but withdrew from the role in favor of other detective programs, Rogue's Gallery and Richard Diamond, Private Detective.
 The Johnny Dollar role went instead to Charles Russell.
 The show for which Powell auditioned was originally titled Yours Truly, Lloyd London, although the name of the show and its lead character were changed to avoid legal problems with the actual insurance company, Lloyd's of London, before the audition tape of December 7, 1948, was recorded.

-With the first three actors to play Johnny Dollar – radio actor Russell and movie tough-guy actors Edmond O'Brien and John Lund – there was little to distinguish Johnny Dollar from other detective series at the time (Richard Diamond, Philip Marlowe and Sam Spade).
+With the first three actors to play Johnny Dollar – radio actor Russell and movie tough-guy actors Edmond O'Brien (who had played an insurance investigator in the 1946 film noir The Killers) and John Lund – there was little to distinguish Johnny Dollar from other detective series at the time (Richard Diamond, Philip Marlowe and Sam Spade).
 While always a friend of the police, Johnny wasn't necessarily a stickler for the strictest interpretation of the law.
 He was willing to let some things slide to satisfy his own sense of justice, as long as the interests of his employer were also protected.
+One of the script writers in this period was Blake Edwards.
 The series ended in September 1954.